It is common to become stressed and overwhelmed when traveling to a new country. To help make your travel easier:

 If You Cannot Arrive Before Classes Start

 It is best to arrive one to two weeks before classes start.
 If you are unable to arrive at campus prior to the day classes begin, please contact the Office for International Students and Scholars and your academic advisor.
 If this is a concern, please contact our office at [email protected].
-If you arrive late, you are responsible for all missed classes and homework, along with late registration fees and add/drop fees for your classes.
+The Office for International Students & Scholars strongly discourages late arrival for many reasons.

 Where to Arrive and Getting to Campus

 Arrive at Detroit Metropolitan Airport.
-The airport is located in Romulus, Michigan, only an 18-minute car ride away from Ypsilanti and EMU.
+The airport is located in Romulus, Michigan, only a car ride away from Ypsilanti and EMU.
 Shuttle, taxi and car rentals are available at the airport.
-Taxis cost about $60 plus tip.
 We recommend you have cash in hand as well as on travel/debit card to pay the taxi.

 Label all of your luggage with your home country address and your US address.
 Various items, such as foods and medicines are not allowed in the U.S. For more information on restricted items, visit the U.S. Customs and Border Protection Know Before You Visit website.